ohmjs/ohm/doc/syntax-reference.md

 Elements = Element ("," Element)*
 ```

-`Array` and `Elements` are both synactic rules, since their names begin with a capital letter.
+`Array` and `Elements` are both syntactic rules, since their names begin with a capital letter.
 Here's what a lexical version of these rule would look like, with _explicit_ space skipping:

 <!-- @markscript
   let lexicalDefs;